 Steven is our Finance Director and joined us in 2012, moving from South Beach Miami to join us in sunny Scotland.

 Whisky legend Jim McEwan started out as a cooper over 50 years ago, before becoming distiller with Bowmore.
-A founding member of Bruichladdich in 2000, he retired this year.
+A founding member of Bruichladdich in 2000, he retired in 2015.

 Mark Reynier, founder and former Managing Director, spent many years as a wine merchant before resurrecting Bruichladdich.
 He retired from Bruichladdich in 2012.